wu87988622/ohara/docs/src/custom_stream.rst

 .. limitations under the License.
 ..

-.. _streamapp:
+.. _stream:

-Custom StreamApp Guideline
+Custom Stream Guideline
 ==========================

-Ohara streamApp is an unparalleled wrap of `kafka streams <https://kafka.apache.org/documentation/streams>`__ which gives you a straightforward thought to design your streaming flow.
+Ohara stream is an unparalleled wrap of `kafka streams <https://kafka.apache.org/documentation/streams>`__ which gives you a straightforward thought to design your streaming flow.
 It offers a simple way to implement and define actions to process data between topics.
-You only have to write your logic in :ref:`start() <streamapp-start-method>` method and compile your code to a jar file.
-After jar file is compiled successfully, you can **deploy** your jar file to Ohara, run it, and monitor your streamApp by :ref:`logs <streamapp-logs>` and :ref:`metrics <streamapp-metrics>`.
+You only have to write your logic in :ref:`start() <stream-start-method>` method and compile your code to a jar file.
+After jar file is compiled successfully, you can **deploy** your jar file to Ohara, run it, and monitor your stream by :ref:`logs <stream-logs>` and :ref:`metrics <stream-metrics>`.

-The following sections will describe how to write a streamApp application in Ohara.
+The following sections will describe how to write a stream application in Ohara.

 ---------------------------

-Ohara StreamApp Overview
+Ohara Stream Overview
 ------------------------

-Ohara streamApp is a wrap of `kafka streams <https://kafka.apache.org/documentation/streams>`__ and provided an entry of interface class :ref:`StreamApp <streamapp-entry>` to define user custom streaming code.
-A normal streamApp application will use :ref:`Row <connector-datamodel>` as data type to interactive topics in Ohara.
+Ohara stream is a wrap of `kafka streams <https://kafka.apache.org/documentation/streams>`__ and provided an entry of interface class :ref:`Stream <stream-entry>` to define user custom streaming code.
+A normal stream application will use :ref:`Row <connector-datamodel>` as data type to interactive topics in Ohara.

-Before writing your streamApp, you should download the ohara dependencies first.
-Ohara includes many powerful tools for developer but not all tools are requisite in designing streamApp.
+Before writing your stream, you should download the ohara dependencies first.
+Ohara includes many powerful tools for developer but not all tools are requisite in designing stream.
 The required dependencies are shown below.

 .. code-block:: groovy